by Lady H

 Tears begin to trickle down her cheeks, she wants to hit him and make him understand her pain, and she probably would have, if he didn't throw her one last pitiful look, and close the door in her face...

-...This time she is standing on the beach, facing James off.
+...This time she's sixteen and is standing on the beach, facing James off.
 Behind him stands a bleach blonde girl in a skimpy bikini, toying with his left hand.

 “Jammeeessss, can we go get an ice cream now?”
 She whines in an awfully squeaky voice.